peruzynski/peruzynski/README.md

 ## 💬 Quote

 *"We do not do it because it's easy.
 We do it because we thought it would be easy""*

----

-Thank you for visiting my profile!
-Feel free to reach out if you want to connect or collaborate on exciting projects!